 Can a person be too optimistic?
 In some circumstances, this is true.
 There is a difference between optimism and wishful thinking, for example.
 Wishful thinking does not include plans for accomplishing goals and can be a distraction from achieving them.
 Working toward unattainable goals can be exhausting and demoralizing, especially when the resources for attaining them are lacking.
 Goals must be realistic and achievable.
-Psychologists recommend that "people should be optimistic when the future can be changed "The purpose of our lives is to give birth to the best which is within us."
-Marianne Williamson by positive thinking, but not otherwise."4 Using optimism requires some judgment about possible outcomes in the future.
+Psychologists recommend that "people should be optimistic when the future can be changed by positive thinking, but not otherwise."
+Using optimism requires some judgment about possible outcomes in the future.